Firth Park (ward): Parson Cross

 Many of the children born in the immediate post-war years, were the first phase of Baby Boomers.
 For these families Parson cross was an idyll.
 First-class social housing, blending into a lush green belt.

 In September 1955, the Parish Council expressed interest in acquiring certain sites for “allotment purposes”.
 The estate is referred to as “Ecclesfield Parson Cross” by the architect.
+Listed below are the proposed sites: